nginxinc/nginx-wiki/source/modules/memc.rst

 Name
 ----
 **ngx_memc** - An extended version of the standard memcached module that supports set, add, delete, and many more memcached commands.

-.. note:: *This module is not distributed with the Nginx source.* See the `installation instructions`_.
+.. note:: *This module is not distributed with the Nginx source.* See the `installation instructions <memc.installation_>`_.

 Version
 -------

-This document describes ngx_memc `v0.15 <http://github.com/openresty/memc-nginx-module/tags>`_ released on 8 July 2014.
+This document describes ngx_memc :github:`v0.15 <openresty/memc-nginx-module/tags>` released on 8 July 2014.

 Synopsis
 --------
 .. code-block:: nginx

   # GET /foo?key=dog